aws-samples/amazon-bedrock-samples/docs/genai-use-cases/text-generation/how_to_work_with_code_generation_w_bedrock.md

 <h3>Implementation</h3>

 To fulfill this use case, in this notebook we will show how to generate code for a given prompt.
 We will use the Anthropic Claude v2 using the Amazon Bedrock API with Boto3 client.

+<h2>Prerequisites</h2>

+Before you can use Amazon Bedrock, you must carry out the following steps:

+- Sign up for an AWS account (if you don't already have one) and IAM Role with the necessary permissions for Amazon Bedrock, see [AWS Account and IAM Role](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html#new-to-aws){:target="_blank"}.
+- Request access to the foundation models (FM) that you want to use, see [Request access to FMs](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html#getting-started-model-access){:target="_blank"}.

 <h2>Setup</h2>